Filo-White/AURA/README.md

 **AURA** is a GPU-accelerated, manual-agnostic tool for automated visual inspection of PCB assemblies.
 It combines multimodal Retrieval-Augmented Generation (RAG), vision-language models, and instance segmentation to detect, classify, and explain manufacturing defects with explicit references to industry standards.

-AURA ships with a **pre-processed copy of the IPC-A-610F** standard — all vector indices and extracted figures are included, so reviewers can test the tool immediately without any API key or manual processing.
+AURA ships with a **pre-processed copy of the IPC-A-610F** standard — all vector indices and extracted figures are included, so users can test the tool immediately without any API key or manual processing.
 Additionally, AURA can ingest **any** PCB/electronics reference manual in PDF format.

 ---